 Flavijus Piliponis â stock.ado

 Blockchain technologies offer several design configurations and applications that can enhance security.
-Despite all its purported security benefits, however, the blockchain market has been rife with security issues -- cryptocurrency-related crimes resulted in more than $14 billion in losses in 2021, up nearly 57% from the prior year.
+Despite all its purported security benefits, however, the blockchain market has been rife with security issues -- cryptocurrency-related crimes resulted in more than $20.6 billion in illicit transactions in 2022, an increase from 2021's $18.1 billion, according to Chainalysis.

 This begs the question: Are blockchains secure by design, or should blockchain use cases be designed for security?